 How EquityBee can Help

 EquityBee’s platform offers our investors great opportunities for making value investments.
 Employee stock option exercise prices on our ESF platform are based on past valuations, typically at a significant discount to market value.
-This means investments through EquityBee are almost always made below a company’s intrinsic value.
+This means investments through EquityBee present opportunities where investors may gain access to invest below a company’s intrinsic value.
 Benjamin Graham would be proud.

 Growth Investing – “Go Big or Go Home”